dpsmith/linux/Documentation/security/launch-integrity/secure_launch_details.rst

 Description:

-The Secure Launch code failed to get an access to the TPM hardware interface.
+The Secure Launch code failed to get access to the TPM hardware interface.
-This is most likely to due to misconfigured hardware or kernel.
-Ensure the TPM chip is enabled and the kernel TPM support is built in (it should not be built as a module).
+This is most likely due to misconfigured hardware or kernel.
+Ensure the TPM chip is enabled, and the kernel TPM support is built in (it should not be built as a module).

 ======  ==========================
 Name:   SL_ERROR_TPM_INVALID_LOG20